S Class Corporation: Everything You Need to Know

 - C corporations are not subject to restricted ownership, while S corporations are bound by the restrictions described above.

 - C corporations can issue many classes of stock, while S corporations are limited to one.

 If you need help with deciding whether a C or S corporation is the right choice for your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.